OpenBB-finance/OpenBB/README.md

 conda install poetry
 ```

-7.5.
+7.1.
 If installing python 3.8
 ```
 conda deactivate
 conda activate gst
 ```
 *The `conda deactivate` -> `conda activate` in the middle is on purpose, this is sometimes required to avoid issues with poetry*

+7.2.
+If on Windows, install/update Microsoft C++ Build Tools from here: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 8. Install poetry dependencies
 ```